 - Симптомы язвы роговицы у собак 3.
 Symptoms of corneal ulcers in dogs

 - Диагностика при развитии язвы роговицы у собак 4.
-Diagnosis of corneal ulcers in dogs
+Diagnosis of the development of corneal ulcers in dogs

 - Лечение роговичной язвы 5.
-Treatment of corneal ulcer
+Treatment of corneal ulcers

 What is ulcerative keratitis

-The corneal layer is the anterior part of the shell of the organ of vision, which includes several layers:
+The corneal layer is the front part of the shell of the organ of vision, which includes several layers:

-- upper - epithelial, is the protective coating of the organ of vision;
+- upper - epithelial, is a protective membrane of the organ of vision;

 - then follows the stroma - the basis of the entire cornea;

-- The Desessete membrane (Descemet's membrane) - posterior border wall;
+- Dessemeth membrane (desmemetova membrane) - posterior border wall;

-- the posterior epithelial layer is the corneal endothelium, it supports the weak dehydration of the eyeball.
+- the posterior epithelial layer is the corneal endothelium; it supports weak dehydration of the eyeball.

-In a normal state, the cornea has a smooth, transparent surface without any roughness, and there are no blood vessels in its layers.
+In the normal state, the cornea has a smooth, transparent, without any roughness, surface; there are no blood vessels in its layers.
 And since it contains a huge number of nerve roots, this area is characterized by increased sensitivity.

-The ulcerative lesion of the cornea affects the uppermost epithelial layer.
-If you draw an analogy with skin damage, then the ulcer is a scratch, but not skin, and the corneal layer, and this pathology is considered more dangerous.
+Corneal ulcerative lesions affect its upper epithelial layer.
+If we draw an analogy with skin damage, then the ulcer is a scratch, but not just the skin, but the corneal layer, and this pathology is considered more dangerous.

-The condition of a sick animal suffering from an ulcer is aggravated by the fact that because of the abundance of nerve endings in the cornea, this form of keratitis is accompanied by intolerable morbidity.
-The pain knocks the pet out of the usual rut, does not allow it to eat normally, rest, causes insomnia.
-This condition quickly leads to a nervous and physical exhaustion of the dog.
+The condition of a sick animal suffering from an ulcer is aggravated by the fact that due to the abundance of nerve endings in the cornea, this form of keratitis is accompanied by intolerable soreness.
+The pain knocks the pet out of the usual rut, does not allow him to eat normally, relax, and causes insomnia.
+This condition quickly leads to nervous and physical exhaustion of the dog.

-Against the background of damage, the epithelial layer of the eye degrades rather quickly, the body is deprived of reliable protection against various infectious agents.
-Ulcerative keratitis is a serious pathology, a complication of which is often bacterial infection of the eyes and subsequent blindness.
+Against the background of damage, the epithelial layer of the eye degrades rather quickly, the organ loses reliable protection against various infectious pathogens.
+Ulcerative keratitis is a serious pathology, a complication of which is often a bacterial infection of the eyes and subsequent blindness.

 Types of erosion and the causes of their occurrence

 There are several types of ulcerative keratitis.
 First of all, depending on the cause, the disease can be infectious or non-infectious.
-The occurrence of infectious ulcers is often associated with viral, bacterial, fungal infection of the cornea.
-In addition, damage can be caused by infection by parasites.
+The occurrence of infectious ulcers is often associated with a viral, bacterial, fungal lesion of the cornea.
+In addition, damage can be triggered by infection with parasites.

-Such a peptic ulcer is difficult to treat and very often recurs.
-Most often an infectious ulcer causes staphylococcus, streptococcus, Pseudomonas aeruginosa, herpes virus, coronaviruses, Koch's stick.
-In addition, at home pets the cause of ulcerative keratitis can be chlamydial infection.
+Such peptic ulcer disease is difficult to treat and often recurs.
+Most often, an infectious ulcer is caused by staphylococcus, streptococcus, Pseudomonas aeruginosa, herpes virus, coronaviruses, and Koch's bacillus.
+In addition, chlamydial infection can cause ulcerative keratitis in pets.

-With non-infectious keratitis factors provoking the appearance of ulcers on the corneal layer, the following conditions can occur:
+With non-infectious keratitis, the following conditions can act as factors provoking the appearance of ulcerations on the corneal layer:

-- breed predisposition - most often eye pathologies develop in dogs with bulging eyes (brachycephalus) - Pekingese, Japanese chinas, shih-tzu, boston terriers, French bulldogs, Great Danes, Labradors, etc .;
+- pedigree predisposition - most often eye pathologies develop in dogs with bulging eyes (brachycephalus) - Pekingese, Japanese chin, Shih Tzu, Boston Terriers, French Bulldogs, Great Danes, Labradors, etc .;

 - hit of a foreign body on the cornea and third eyelid;

-- change in the position of the eyelids (twists);
+- a change in the position of the eyelids (inversion);

 - dry eye syndrome;